What's on the horizon for the global economy?

 United Kingdom

 • UK GDP bounced strongly in H1 after last year’s weakness.
-Surveys point to a continuation of positive growth in H2 and beyond.
+Surveys point to positive but slower growth in H2 2024.

-• Upside risks: low unemployment, strengthening surveys.
+• Upside risks: low unemployment, budget measures.
 Downside risks: past monetary tightening and below-average confidence.

-• Headline inflation is back to target, but services inflation is proving more sticky and could take some time to normalise.
+• Headline inflation is close to target, but services inflation is proving more sticky and could take some time to normalise.

 For more information read our weekly report here.